ErAk042/AiRX/README.md

 ![Block diagram of the overall system](images/AiRX_block_diagram(1).png)

 ## Input Stage
 The input stage is a 9th order bandpass filter (117-40MHz passband) made using high-q aircore inductors.
 Right after the filter, there is a LNA block made using the BFP196W RF transistor.
 Bias network is made using a BC807 PNP transistor.
 The circuit aims to provide a 15mA current flow over the RF transistor.
 The overall gain of the LNA block here is around 15dB.
+The final PCB ins enclosed in a phosphorus-bronze enclosure and the power supply cable is filtered by going through a ferride bead to minimize the RF interference by nearby electronics.

 ## 110MHz Oscillator